gdiet/backup/README.md

 ### File Contents

 DedupFS stores the file contents in the `data` subdirectory of the repository.
-The data is distributed to files of 100.000.000 Bytes.
-The file names of the data files denote the position of the first byte stored in the respective files.
+The data is distributed to files of 100.000.000 Bytes each.
+The file names of the data files denote the position of the first byte stored in the respective file.
 These positions are referenced by `DataEntries.start` and `DataEntries.stop`, see above.

 ## License